kavi707/Android-Gradle-Build/README.md

         }
       ```

-    `compile group:'org.apache.commons', name:'commons-math3', version:'3.2'` part defines `java-support` module use this `apche-commons-math` library as dependency.
-This library dependency integration is discussed below with furthur details
+    *compile group:'org.apache.commons', name:'commons-math3', version:'3.2'* part defines **java-support** module use this **apche-commons-math** library as dependency.
+This library dependency integration is discussed below with further details

 ### Gradle and Maven repository usage
 ### Gradle Tasks